-Written by Marketing Specialist, Megan Wolf

-In potable water, the biggest threat to water safety is unmixed tank contents.
-Inadequate mixing in potable water storage is a persistent problem for many municipal water systems that can lead to sampling inconsistencies, thermal stratification, old water age, low disinfectant levels, and other problems.
+In potable water, the biggest threat to water safety is the unknown condition of water quality in the top level of water storage tanks.
+Inadequate mixing in potable water storage is a persistent problem for many municipal water systems that can lead to sampling inconsistencies, thermal stratification, old water age, low disinfectant levels and other problems.
 Mixing tank contents consistently and continuously is key to maintaining water quality.

 The American Water Works Association (AWWA) has noted that nearly two-thirds or more of tanks experience a loss of residual disinfectant when water temperatures rise during warm weather.
 This thermal stratification leads to a deterioration of water quality, especially in the upper part of the tank.
 When water stratifies, recently disinfectant-treated cold water is prevented from mixing well with the existing water.
 So the new water tends to stay near the bottom.
 Because that cold water near the bottom will be first drawn, water temperatures tend to separate more rapidly.